lo-maxwell/react-virtual-garden/blog.md

 Sort/Order Inventory by filters - itemid, alphabetical, type?

 Make Garden more interactive than plant all -> harvest

-Fix save/load of items to grab the new itemtemplates so that people can't stay on old items

-Mouse over tooltips for items

 Add User class